How to Grow and Care for Swiss Cheese Plants (Monstera)

 Root or Stem Rot

-Rotting roots or stems can be caused by two things: overwatering, and fungi.
+Rotting roots or stems can be caused by two problems: overwatering and pathogens.

 A close up horizontal image of a hand from the bottom of the frame holding the leaf of a plant that is suffering from a disease that has made it turn yellow and brown pictured on a soft focus background.